codeclimate/codeclimate-rubocop/config/contents/style/swap_values.md

-This cop enforces the use of shorthand-style swapping of 2 variables.
+Enforces the use of shorthand-style swapping of 2 variables.

 ### Safety: